CrypticMonkey3/ChatGPT-Prompt-Remastered/README.md

 <br  /><br  />
 - Creates a locally hosted page at: http://localhost:8080

+## Future implements
+### Storing Multiple Conversations
+The sidebar that can be opened and closed was designed specifically for this.
+However, due to the time constraints of the project, this could not be implemented in time.

+### Stream Feature
+Similar to how ChatGPT outputs chunks of a response at a time, this was meant to be added in the Tuning Dropdown section.

+### Profile
+A profile section that allows you to actively change API Keys, profile picture, and add your own theme to the platform.

 ## Features
 ### Input
 This interface only takes in text input.
 Future implementations may include file reading, image generation.